amazon-science/tanl/README.md

 Note that: the `multitask` job is defined in [config.ini](config.ini); the `-e` flag is used to skip training and run evaluation only; the name of the subdirectory containing the weights is compatible with the definition of the `multitask` job.

-The multi-task model was trained as described in the paper.
+The multi-task model was fine-tuned as described in the paper.
 The results differ slightly from what is reported in the paper due to small code changes.

 ## Licenses

 The code of this repository is released under the [Apache 2.0 license](LICENSE).
-The weights of the [multi-task model used in the paper](#multi-task-model-used-in-the-paper) are released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The weights of the [fine-tuned multi-task model](#fine-tuned-multi-task-model) are released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).